 Memorials may be made to the Congregation of the Humility of Mary.

-To send flowers to Sr. Donna Schmitt, CHM's family, please visit our floral section.
+To send flowers to Sr. Donna Schmitt, CHM's family, please visit our floral store.